-Determining capacity for a new jail facility goes far beyond simply counting the number of available beds.
-Those familiar with corrections operations understand the requirement for an objective classification system.
-They need to classify inmates according to various criteria and take into account the liability concerns associated with keeping those classifications separate within the facility.
+Determining capacity for a new jail goes far beyond simply counting the number of available beds.
+Those familiar with corrections operations understand the requirement for an objective inmate classification system.

-When it comes to management of housing units within a jail facility, just because a bed is available doesn’t mean that an inmate can be assigned to it.
-If you plan to build a 100-bed facility, for example, a portion of those 100 beds may not be available because the population may not classify to fit those units exactly.
 A good rule of thumb is to never build a jail to 100% bed capacity and instead practice the 80% to 85% rule.
-This pro-active approach allows for extra space to deal with classification situations as they arise vs. transferring the inmate(s) to other county jails.
+This proactive approach allows for extra space to deal with classification situations as they arise versus transferring inmate(s) to other county jails.

-The largest factor impacting capacity is how an inmate is classified upon entry into the jail system.
-In the not-so-distant past, inmate classifications could be boiled down to three main categories: minimum, medium, and maximum security, with separate units for males and females (meaning, a total of six).
-These classifications were pretty cut-and-dried, and it was generally understood that jails needed to provide at least six separate cell blocks to house each inmate category.
+In the past, the prison classification system could be boiled down to three main categories: minimum, medium, and maximum security, with separate units for males and females (for a total of six).
+The classification process was pretty cut-and-dried, and it was generally understood that jails needed to provide at least six separate cell blocks to house each inmate category.

 How many receiving and pre-classification cells do we need?

 How many specialized use cells are appropriate?